Lotes/json-schema-dsl/README.md

-This document describes a DSL (domain specific language) for defining a JSON data schema.
-A schema contains definitions of types and interfaces (for remote procedure calls).
+JSON schema DSL is a domain specific language for defining a JSON data structures and remote procedure call interfaces.

-#Assumptions

-For simplicity "null" is equal to "undefined".

-TODO: overthink this
+I am often confronted with defining a protocol between client and server (over web sockets for example).
+These protocols do much work that can be automated like checking the types of incoming parameters and of outgoing return values.
+So I invented this language.
+You just define your required types and the interfaces your application needs, compile the schema to a coffee script, import it and just implement the client and server logic (without the need to check the types of your data).
+An [example](http://forum.openstoryboards.org/showthread.php?tid=1) is explained in my forum.

 #Language components